AI Conversations

 While the AI is thinking:

-Each AI message displays a small AI indicator badge at the bottom of the bubble, so visitors always know they're talking to an AI rather than a human agent.
+Each AI message displays a small AI indicator badge at the bottom of the bubble, so visitors always know they're talking to an AI rather than a person.

 Conversation Starters